 Much to my surprise, the first sale came in the very first day of launching!

 I was ecstatic!
 Could it really be this lucrative?
 I was going to find out..

 Over the next six months I was off to the races.
 I would work while my newborn slept, and after she went to bed since, well waking early with a newborn is impossible (and downright crazy if you ask me).

 Within six months, (or eight months if you include the two months where I did nothing but puke due to morning sickness with baby #2 on the way!)...

 ....but seriously within six months of adding new products and hustling, I was able to replace my full time income and rise to the top 1% of shops selling on Etsy.

 This was a dream come true, a dream I didn’t even know I had as far as Etsy and SVG’s were concerned.
 But I couldn't believe it was happening to me.

 Several years have passed now and I am still designing and selling cut files on Etsy.
 The best part is that I can see myself doing this same thing for years to come!
 There is nothing I love more than popping in my airpods, turning on my favorite tunes and letting my creative mind loose on digital designs!

 At first my family and friends would come to me asking how I was doing this and able to see so much success in a short period of time.
-Then eventually I started having complete strangers message me on Facebook and Instagram asking the same thing.
-They would ask:
+Which I thought was pretty normal.
+But then eventually I started having complete strangers message me on Facebook and Instagram asking the same thing.
+They would ask things like:

 ...I now also teach others how to build passive income online through selling designs.
 In addition to this I also teach crafters and artists the ins and outs of the leading vector design software on the market today, Adobe Illustrator - which is the same program I have used to design my cut files from day one.